Does Core Web Vitals Matter? What Do They Do?

 b.
 Cumulative Layout Shift

 Cumulative Layout Shift (CLS) is another Core Web Vitals metric introduced by Google.
-It assesses the visual stability of a website.
+It assesses a website’s visual stability.

-Cumulative Layout Shift (CLS) is a consistent Core Web Vital metric.
-It is an essential, user-centered metric for analyzing visual stability since it measures how frequently users experience unexpected layout changes.
-A low CLS helps to guarantee that the page is pleasant.
+Cumulative Layout Shift (CLS) is a consistent Core Web Vitals metric.
+It is an essential, user-centered metric for analyzing visual stability, as it measures how often users experience unexpected layout changes.
+A low CLS helps ensure the page is pleasant.

-Unexpected layout changes may interrupt the user experience in a variety of ways, including causing them to lose their position while reading if the text jumps unexpectedly or clicking the wrong link or button.
+Unexpected layout changes may interrupt the user experience in a variety of ways, including causing them to lose their place while reading if the text jumps unexpectedly, or to click the wrong link or button.
 In certain circumstances, this can cause considerable harm.

 A great CLS score of 0.1 or less indicates that your website layout is quite stable.
 This allows people to easily see your content without interruption.

-A CLS score of 0.1 to 0.25 indicates that your website’s visual stability need improvement.
-There is enough moving to be apparent to users.
+A CLS score of 0.1 to 0.25 indicates that your website’s visual stability needs improvement.
+There is enough movement to be apparent to users.

 A bad CLS score of more than 0.25 indicates that your page elements move around a much.
-Users may notice major shifts such as text or buttons moving suddenly.
+Users may notice sudden shifts, such as text or buttons moving.
 This is harmful to their experience.

 c.
 First Input Delay